Clean architecture - Hexagonal architecture, Screaming architecture, DCI, BCE

 Frameworks and adapters

-Opposed to what MVC frameworks impose in the architecture for web applications, the clean architecture does not take the framework as something that is the core of the application, instead the framework is something that is a “implementation detail”, meaning that it is possible to change the framework choice if needed, without impacting the use cases.
+Opposed to what MVC frameworks impose in the architecture for web applications, the clean architecture does not take the framework as something that is the core of the application, instead the framework is something that is an “implementation detail”, meaning that it is possible to change the framework choice if needed, without impacting the use cases.
 The same way as the framework is a detail the database is as well [4].

 Implementation details